Pablodd1/ThriveOrtho-MSK/INVESTOR_DEMO_GUIDE.md

 ### **Q: How is this different from traditional telehealth?**
 **A:**
 - Traditional telehealth = video call with doctor
-- SOBEAIREHAB = AI-powered motion analysis + automatic documentation
+- ThriveOrtho = AI-powered motion analysis + automatic documentation
 - We capture objective biomechanical data, not just subjective reports
 - Medical scribe saves 10-15 min/patient in documentation time